-(1) The amount excludes retained profits and other reserves from insurance and takaful business.

-(2) Excludes collective allowance for impaired loans, advances and financing restricted from Tier 2 Capital/Eligible Tier 2 Capital of the Group.

-(3) Represent investments in the capital of unconsolidated insurance/takaful subsidiaries and associates.
+The amount excludes retained profits and other reserves from insurance and takaful business.
+Excludes collective allowance for impaired loans, advances and financing restricted from Tier 2 Capital/Eligible Tier 2 Capital of the Group.
+Represent adjustments in the capital of unconsolidated insurance/takaful subsidiaries and associates.